Q - what Sceloporus is this?

 Population Ecology Studies of Eastern Fence Lizards, Sceloporus undulatus, in the New Jersey Pine Barrens

-In Summer 2007, my students and I restarted field studies in the heart of the NJ Pine Barrens on a 4.5 hectare site near Tabernacle, NJ.
-This is the same site that Widener students and I worked from 1994 to 1998 during which we captured or recaptured 553 lizards (211 unique), and recorded 1272 observations of lizard home ranges and social interactions.
+Since coming to Widener in 1993, Widener students and I have been researching a population of the Eastern Fence Lizard (Sceloporus undulatus) in the heart of the NJ Pine Barrens on a 4.5 hectare site near Tabernacle, NJ.
+The most intesive work window was from 1994 to 1998 during which we captured or recaptured 553 lizards (211 unique), and recorded 1272 observations of lizard home ranges and social interactions.
 NJ Fence Lizards exhibit unique life histories compared to populations studied elsewhere (slow individual growth rates, delayed sexual maturity, females larger than males).
 Data also show the huge effects of El Niño years on these lizards that reveal the complex challenge of biodiversity conservation amidst climate change.
-This is a very exciting project, and things now are very different -- the population has crashed, possibly due to the recent spate of severe El Niños in the last few winters?!?
+Interestingly, my population crashed (fewer 1-2 lizards over the entire study site) coincident with a spate of somewhat severe El Niños beginning in 1998 and reoccurring with increased frequency and intensity over the next decade.
+However, things may now are very different -- in a recent trip, I was very encouraged by finding lizards near the site again, and we will see what the future brings.

 Sceloporus undulatus